Narcissistic Personality Disorder Counselling in Melbourne

 Therapy with Narcissists

 Narcissists lacked the emotional validation and empathy for their pain, often shamed for being weak, so they had to hide their vulnerability.
 Deep down they want to be understood for their emotional pain, but are afraid of showing their vulnerability, because they fear judgement or fear of fragmentation.
 Therefore it takes the Masterson psychotherapeutic approach to working with the Narcissists.
 It is only through reaching them through their ‘real self’, that one can work with them, behind the mask.
 They cannot be reached if they have their veil of self protection.
 The Masterson therapeutic approach gets underneath this defensive shield in order to work with their underlying pain and vulnerability, in order to rebuild their real self.
-Therapy for Narcissists allows them to face the pain of their deflating grandiosity, so that they can cope with the blows in life.
+Therapy for Narcissists allows them to face the pain of their deflating grandiosity, so that they can cope with the blows in life and manage the depression.

 Couples Therapy with Narcissistic Personality Disorder